 6.15.2 Network Architecture

 The proposed solution is based on the network architecture in solution 6.1 of TR 23.726.
-The proposed solution aims to avoid changes to PCF and so the proposal does not require the PCF to be aware of any insertion or removal of an I-SMF(s) i.e. PCF forwards PCC rules corresponding to the AF request to the anchor SMF irrespective of any I-SMF insertion.
+The proposed solution aims to avoid changes to PCF and so the proposal does not require the PCF to be aware of any insertion or removal of an I-SMF(s) i.e. PCF forwards PCC rules corresponding to the AF request to the anchor SMF irrespective of any I-SMF insertion. .